 Step 3: Cut Monthly Costs

-Once you know how much you spend every month, you may realize you are losing money on certain expenses.
-Suppose you have ad-free monthly subscriptions for HBO Max ($14.99), Netflix ($15.49), and Disney Plus bundled with Hulu ($19.99).
-Within one month, you will have spent $50.47!
 You don’t need annual financial planning with your financial advisor to know that you are losing out on hundreds of dollars annually!
-Determine which monthly bills you can cut to save money and increase your income.
+Determine which monthly bills you can cut to save money and improve your personal finance.

 Step 4: Create a Budget

-Creating a budget helps you manage your money, so you are able to save and spend on meaningful things.
+Creating a budget helps you manage your money so you are able to save and spend on meaningful things.
 Budgeting can help you with debt reduction, income increase, goal achievement, and much more.
 Once you know your monthly income and expenses amount, you can choose a budget plan based on how you want to use your excess income.

 Step 5: Open a Savings Account